Skip Navigation

 While an undergraduate at Auburn University, Junkins began his career at the age of 19 as a co-op student during the Apollo program at the National Aeronautics and Space Administration in Huntsville, Alabama.
 He then time-shared graduate study at UCLA with full-time employment at McDonnell-Douglas, where he supported numerous launches of satellites aboard Delta rockets.
 Following previous academic appointments at the University of Virginia and Virginia Polytechnic Institute, he joined the Texas A&M University faculty in 1985 as the first endowed chair holder in the College of Engineering.
 His expertise spans basic and applied research.
 He performs theoretical studies, computations, experiments, design, and supports space flight implementations.

 Junkins has served as principal investigator on more than one hundred externally funded research projects, attracting over $60 million of grant and contract support from government and industry.
 Junkins consults with industry and government.
 His research results have been transitioned to support over a dozen space missions.
 He continues to share his time as a teacher, mentor, scholar, and researcher with impactful University leadership service.
-He served as interim president of Texas A&M University during Spring 2021; served on the search committee leading to selection of University President M. Katherine Banks in June 2021; chaired the presidential search committee that led to selection of Robert Gates as University president in 2003; and participates frequently in national service such as chairing several studies while serving on the Air Force Scientific Advisory Board.
-During Junkins’ term as interim president, the Board of Regents of The Texas A&M University System adopted Junkins’ $25 million proposal to create scholarships for first generation students with financial needs and to design a novel historical garden in the Academic Plaza that captures the most impactful leadership contributions in the history of Texas A&M. Under his leadership, the Hagler Institute has attracted over one hundred internationally eminent scholars to Texas A&M and over $45 million of endowment and gift commitments to permanently secure the Hagler Institute.
+He served as interim president of Texas A&M University during COVID Spring 2021; chaired the presidential search committee leading to Robert Gates as University president in 2003; and he participates frequently in national service such as chairing several studies while serving on the Air Force Scientific Advisory Board.
+During Junkins’ term as interim president, the Board of Regents of The Texas A&M University System adopted Junkins’ $25 million proposal to create scholarships for first generation students with financial need.
+Recently this program expanded to provide free tuition for all undergraduates from families with less than $100,000 annual income.
+He also designed a novel historical garden in the Academic Plaza to capture impactful leadership contributions in the history of Texas A&M.